 We interview the Rev Francis Philas (sp?) an American Catholic theologian.
 He talks with great enthusiasm about the shroud, and how it looks so much better in person and from a distance than you do from up close.
-If true, this explains a lot of the rather unimpressive shots of the shroud.
+If true, this explains a lot of the rather unimpressive shots I’ve seen of the relic.
 Francis was part of a team that examined the shroud, subjecting it to ‘many tests’.

-We move on to a history of the shroud, illustrated by some interesting medaeval paintings.
+We move on to a history of the shroud, illustrated by some interesting medieval paintings.
 He tries to make a fairly unambiguous line from the Bible about Mary seeing two men in white cloth in Jesus’ tomb into a garbled description of the shroud.
 We go further into the history of the shroud, see a wonderfully cheesy (and short) re-enactment of the discovery of the shroud after it was supposedly lost and we’re done.

 Now the best re-enactment ever.
-A guy with a very 1970s hair and stache combo is in Victorian clothing in a cathedral, armed with a huge old timey-camera.
+A guy with a very 1970s hair-and-stache combo is in Victorian clothing in a cathedral, armed with a huge old timey-camera.
 This is Secundo Pier, the first person to ever photograph the shroud.
 And then he’s smoking a cigar in his darkroom, awesome!
 We’re told that Pier’s photo shows face on the shroud much more clearly.
 His negative looked like a positive image.

 (Kids!
 If you don’t know what a photographic negative is, ask your parents).